 <essays> Chisai in 2024 (1)

-One day in February or March, I received a message from a curator from Kitakyushu, Japan.
-She wrote, "I want to schedule during Golden Week".
-Golden Week in Japan is about ten days from the end of April to May.
-At first, I thought it was the wrong message.
-But it was not.
-I remembered, when I met her last fall, I said, "It's been 10 years since artist Osamu Kokufu died".
+So, one day, back in February or March, I got a message from a curator in Kitakyushu, Japan.
+She wrote, "I'd like to schedule something during Golden Week".
+Golden Week in Japan is this amazing ten-day holiday around the end of April and beginning of May.
+At first, I thought, "Wait, is this message to the wrong person?"
+But no, it was for me!
+Then I remembered, last fall when I met her, I had mentioned, "It's been ten years since the artist Osamu Kokufu passed away".

 About Osamu Kokufu